hectorqlucero/lst/README.md

 ---

-## 📖 API Documentation: ls Leiningen Template
+## 📖 API Documentation: lst Leiningen Template

-This document overviews the main namespaces, functions, and code generation APIs in the **ls** Leiningen template.
+This document overviews the main namespaces, functions, and code generation APIs in the **lst** Leiningen template.

 ---